 Get the picture?

-- Users sign up to get value – specifically space to store their files in the cloud.
+- Users sign up for Dropbox because they want space to store their files.

-- They get MORE value from being able to share access to those files with others.
+- They get MORE value when sharing access to those files with others.

 Starting to make sense?

-Lastly – your users hate being “sold”, but they love getting value.
-Just like in your sales funnel, you’ll want any share or invite calls to action within your viral loop to lead with the benefits users get from completing the action.
+- Make sure any share or invite CTAs within your viral loop lead with the benefits users get from completing the action.

-This helps ensure your users see the viral value FIRST before seeing what they need to do in order to unlock it.
+Your users hate being “sold,” but they love getting value.
+Overall ensure they see the viral value FIRST before seeing what they need to do in order to unlock it.

 - Are your users CURRENTLY sending out a ton of shares and invites?